Skip to main content

 Before you start

-Make sure you’ve already uploaded the 360° images you want to contextualize.
+Make sure you’ve uploaded the 360° images you want to contextualize.
 For more information on uploading 360° images, see Upload 360° images.

 Contextualize

 Select the 360° image collection and Open it to start the contextualization process within the 3D environment.
-You can also add the 360° image collection to a scene and start contextualizing from within the scene.

 Contextualize 360° images within a sceneIn the scene overview, under the 3D content tab, find the 360° image collection you want to contextualize.
 Select the 360° image and select Contextualize to start the contextualization.
 For more information, see Unified 3D contextualization.

-Now, select a 360° image to open it.
+Select a 360° image to open it.
 Inside the 360° image, you’ll have the contextualization tools.

 Create a bounding area